ivaylopg/MixedRealityStudio/README.md

         * Video of project working
     * _Unity Project File (Will already have been turned in last week)_
     * _Finished compiled/usable program_
-* AR/VR design principles continued
+* AR/VR design continued
+    * From AR to VR
+    * Designing _everything_ the user sees
-    * User interaction and expectations continued
+    * Health and Safety concerns
-    * HTC Vive hand controllers: more input = more design
+    * Thinking about different scales
+    * What is _"room-scale"_?
 * "Tech for Me vs Tech for You"
     * technology as design process for the artist/creator VS technology as final deliverable/medium for the user
     * Using AR/VR as tools for the "Generalist"